OpenMDAO/RevHack2020/problems/evtol_trajectory/README.md

 The first thing that needs to be done when addressing these class of problems is to develop an ordinary differential equation that governs the dynamics.

-In this problem, an ODE for the eVTOL aircraft was provided by Shamsheer Chuahan.
+In this problem, an ODE for the eVTOL aircraft was provided by Shamsheer Chauhan.
 You can checkout the details in his paper [here](https://www.researchgate.net/publication/337259571_Tilt-Wing_eVTOL_Takeoff_Trajectory_Optimization).
 Shamsheer also provided his [original implementation](https://bitbucket.org/shamsheersc19/tilt_wing_evtol_takeoff), which included an Euler time integration built inside an OpenMDAO component.